prabusemar/bookshelf-app/README.md

 # Features

--Add books to your bookshelf
+1. Add books to your bookshelf
--Remove books from your bookshelf
+2. Remove books from your bookshelf
--Mark books as read or unread
+3. Mark books as read or unread
--Search your bookshelf for specific books
+4. Search your bookshelf for specific books
--Sort your bookshelf by title, author, or date added

 # Getting Started